JayMartMedia/JayMartMedia/README.md

 Skills and Interests
 - 💻 Experience in React, Next.js, Node.js, Angular, and TypeScript
-- 🌱 Currently learning C#/.NET
+- 🌱 Currently learning C#/.NET, Kubernetes, and Kafka
 - 💡 Interested in Rust ( 🦀 ) and Go ( [<img src="./gopher.png" height="18">](#) )

 ### [View Some of My Projects](./PROJECTS.md)